Picovoice/porcupine/demo/java/README.md

 java -jar porcupine-mic-demo.jar -a ${ACCESS_KEY} -k picovoice
 ```

-`-k` or `--keywords` is a shorthand for using default keyword files shipped with the package.
-The list of default keyword files
+`-k` or `--keywords` is a shorthand for using built-in keyword files shipped with the package.
+The list of built-in keyword files
 can be seen in the usage string:

 ```console